 '''

 data('resultsDF')

-ct.signalSummary(resultsDF, list('CandidateA' = 'Target229', 'Pathway3' = resultsDF$geneSymbol[c(42,116,1138,550
+ct.signalSummary(resultsDF, list('CandidateA' = 'Target229', 'Pathway3' = resultsDF$geneSymbol[c(42,116,1138)]

 '''

+ct.simpleResult

-ct.simpleResult Convert a verbose results DF object to a gene-level result object summaryDF A data.frame, usually returned by ct.generateResults. if you need to generate one of these by hand for some reason, see the example resultsDF object loaded in the example below. collapse Column of the provided resultsDF on which to collapse values; in most cases this should be 'geneSymbol' or 'geneID'.
+Convert a verbose results DF object to a gene-level result object summaryDF A data.frame, usually returned by ct.generateResults. if you need to generate one of these by hand for some reason, see the example resultsDF object loaded in the example below.